esardee/pidash-2/README.md

   `sudo reboot`

 10. Once restarted, you should have a browser loading on the screen.
 You can browse to the Pi's internal IP address and update the URL from there.

+# Increasing Performance
+If you find the Pi's performance is lagging you can modify the config.

+1. Enter the following command:

+	`sudo raspi-config`

+2. From Advanced Settings, make the following modifications:
+	* Update Raspi Config tool
+	* Disable Overscan
+	* Memory Split (128MB)